laylaoa/Monthly-Financial-Performance-Analysis/README.md

 * Variance was intentionally decomposed into:

 * Volume-driven effects (changes in activity levels)
 * Efficiency-driven effects (cost per unit behavior)

 This avoids a common mistake: blaming teams for efficiency issues that are actually volume-related.

-**Insight:** Some negative variances disappear once normalized for volume — proving performance wasn’t operationally weak, just under-utilized.
+**Insight:** Some negative variances disappear once normalized for volume, proving performance wasn’t operationally weak, just under-utilized.

 ### 3️.
 Cost per unit remains flat across volume which is a quiet red flag